* Vietnam selling up to 54 percent in Sabeco

 The formal bid is scheduled for Monday when the two investors submit their bidding prices.

 Vietnam's young population and booming economy should make Sabeco an attractive asset for global brewers hoping to expand in Southeast Asia, but a high minimum bid price and foreign ownership limits appear to have turned off potential buyers.

 Sabeco's foreign ownership is capped at 49 percent.
 With 10 percent already in foreign hands, that leaves only 39 percent on the table for overseas buyers at Monday's auction.
 Local bidders can bid for a majority stake of up to 54 percent.
 Heineken holds a 5 percent stake.

 Reuters previously reported that the auction was drawing the interest of brewing groups such as Anheuser-Busch InBev , Kirin Holdings, Asahi Group Holdings and San Miguel, but the ministry statement showed that these brewers would not participate in the auction.

 "There's a disconnect between what the government wants to achieve and how international brewers view this auction," said one person familiar with the matter.

 "In a normal auction, bidders are fully aware of what stake they'll end up owning and bid for it accordingly," said the person, who was not authorised to speak to the media.

 Unlike similar sales in developed markets, where investors are whittled down over several rounds and offers can be adjusted, Sabeco bidders need to submit a single offer for a specific number of shares in a sealed envelope in one round.

 Thai Bev, controlled by tycoon Charoen Sirivadhanabhakdi, was keen to acquire Sabeco as part of a strategy to expand outside its home market, sources told Reuters.
-The company had already lined up bank guarantees to support the bid by its Vietnam unit, sources said.

 There was no immediate response from Thai Bev to a query from Reuters.